ElliotRoosevelt/DS4002Project2/README.md

 * Data Appendix
 ### Output
 This folder contains:
-* Distribution of COI Scores across 2012 to 2021
+* Boxplot_COIScores_Year.png
+* COI_Distribution_2012_2020.gif
+* COI_OutputScores_RichmondCounties.png
-* Correlation heatmap for the entire dataset
+* Correlation Heatmap.png for the entire dataset
-* Regression model results
+* Regression Model Results.png
-* Comparison of Actual and Predicted COI Scores for 2021
+* Comparison of Actual and Predicted COI Scores for 2021.png
-* Visualization of Actual and Predicted COI Scores for 2021
+* Visualization of Actual and Predicted COI Scores for 2021.png

 ### Scripts
 This folder contains: